flexirexi/schallplatte/README.md

 - As a member I can choose time slots in a calendar view so that so that I can see if rooms are available before I actually request the booking.
 - As a member I can filter rooms in the booking process by size and containing instrument so that I can find suitable rooms more efficiently
 - As a member I can log out from my profile so that others can't enter it (accidentally)
-- As a member I can delete my profile so that I am not a member of the center anymore
 - As a member I can view/edit my profile so that I have full control about my own data

-**As an admin**
-- As an admin I can delete/change/add (CRUD) bookings of others so that I rearrange the time schedule if it's necessary.
--
+- As a member I can view/receive permanent notifications in my personal account to view the booking history.

 # Design
 ## Mobile first & JS